FudaWiki/fudawiki-files/newgames/kwa-do.md

 {.is-warning}

 ## Goal
-The goal of a player/team is to **reach a total score of 200 points** before another player/team does the same.
+The goal of a player/team is to **reach the target score** before another player/team does the same.

 ## Setup
 First, determine how many are to play and who will make up each team.